-Member of the GAC and BRC.
-Director of BoIMB and Member of its Audit Committee.
-Director of BoI (UK) plc and Member of its Risk Committee.
+Member of the CAC and CRC.
+Non-Executive Director of BolMB and a Member of its Audit Committee.
+NED of Bol (UK) plc and a Member of its Risk Committee

 Steve is an experienced banker, advisor and Board Director, with a strong track record of building and rebuilding businesses.
 Prior to joining Bank of Ireland, Steve led the corporate, commercial and business banking businesses of Royal Bank of Scotland before moving to Santander where he led the UK banking businesses and sat on the Board of Santander in the UK and US as well as Santander Consumer Finance and Santander Asset Management.
 He subsequently became CEO of Shawbrook, Hodge and StreamBank.
 Steve has chaired the Advisory Board of Arora Group stepping in as CEO for a period and is currently Chair at Recognise Bank and an INED at Thin Cats, both UK specialist lenders.
 Steve was President of the Chartered Banker Institute from 2021 to 2024 and was awarded an honorary degree by the University of Kent for services to banking.